tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 #### 4.5:1 contrast ratio

 Two color set.
 It means that the text can be used at any size and weight.
+That's what you're the primary when you're trying to hit.

 #### 3:1 contrast ratio

+That means if text hit this, you can use this text.

 You can use online tools for that: